-Genesis Torres is a senior at North Carolina State University where she is majoring in Psychology.
+Is from Raleigh, North Carolina.
+She studied Psychology at NCSU.
 She is of Mexican and Honduran descent which has propelled her interest in immigrant and Latinx activism.
-Currently, she is working on a research project regarding immigrant womxn’s work experiences in the United States.
-She is also president of the student organization, Students for Immigrant Rights, at NC State.
-She is invested in learning more about the relations and history behind the United States and each Latin American country
+Currently, she is in law school building her activism toolkit.
+She is invested in learning more about the relations and history behind the United States and Latin American countries.

 Niccolo Roditti was born in Guayaquil, Ecuador but grew up living in Charlotte, NC.
 Niccolo’s family immigrated when he was two years old and his experiences as an immigrant in America is what made him interested in foreign policy, human and immigration rights.
 Last semester he studied abroad in Paris, France and was an intern for Benenova, a humanitarian non-profit.
 Niccolo’s interests in equity for all people in particular the disenfranchised are what lead him to apply for Witness for Peace Southeast and he is really eager to begin collaborating with the team.

 Chelsey is an anthropologist with a passion for Colombia, human rights, and social justice.
 She received her Master’s of Anthropology from George Mason University.
 She is currently an anthropology PhD candidate at Vanderbilt University.
 Her research centers on how gender, racial, and national intersections influence US-Colombia solidarity work.
 Chelsey has been on several Colombia WfP delegations.
 Each trip spurred her growing interest in the dynamics of US-Colombia solidarity work.

 Gail Phares is one of the co-founders of Witness for Peace and a long-time leader in the Southeast region.
 For thirty years, Gail has devoted her life to activism and social justice.
 She lived and worked in Nicaragua and Guatemala as a Maryknoll Sister.
 She has led 60 delegations to Latin America over the past thirty years.
 She holds a MA in Latin American Studies from the American University in Washington, DC.